-The Marquette General Heart and Vascular Institute Vein Center provides a comprehensive approach to venous disease.
+The UP Health System - Marquette Heart and Vascular Institute Vein Center provides a comprehensive approach to venous disease.
 Whether cosmetic or clinical our experienced team of providers can help you.

 We offer the latest technology for the treatment and management of varicose veins and venous insufficiency.

 Please call us for a consultation to get your legs feeling and looking better today.

 How do I know if I have vein disease?

 Fortunately, most vein disease can be seen by looking at the size and color of the vein at the skin surface.
 In some cases, however, the diseased vein may be deeper in the body and not visible through the skin.
 As a result, paying close attention to other symptoms is important in diagnosing vein disease.
 Many patients with vein disease experience cramping, aching, burning, itching, soreness, or “tired” or “restless” legs, especially in the calf muscles.
 If you experience these symptoms, your Vein Center physician can quickly and easily perform a test to determine if you have vein disease.

 Vein disease of the legs is one of the most common medical conditions.
 Approximately half of the population has some form of vein disease.
 Varicose veins affect between 15-25% of all adults, and approximately 50% of all people over age 50.
 Women have a higher incidence of vein disease than men.

 The single most important cause of vein disease is heredity.
 Approximately 70% of all patients with varicose veins have parents with the same condition.
 Pregnancy, especially multiple pregnancies, is a contributing cause of vein disease.
 Other factors influencing vein disease are age, obesity and jobs that require long periods of standing.